 Filed in NRF

 Tuesday, October 09, 2012

 Monday, July 16, 2012

-February import cargo volume is expected to be down 6.8 percent on an annual basis, according to the monthly Port Tracker report by the National Retail Federation (NRF) and Hackett Associates.
+Staying in tune with its forecast a month ago, sustained growth is expected for import cargo volume in the coming months, according to the most recent edition of the Port Tracker report by the National Retail Federation (NRF) and Hackett Associates.

 Tuesday, May 15, 2012

 View all categories and topics